paulsump/mars_flights/README.md

 - Retry button (after failed fetch)              //TODO CALL all this in a retry button

-- Move the share button in a bit (maybe with padding).
 - Click on column header to sort by that field.

 #### Tests